 Preventing and managing challenges: To prevent nipple soreness, feed baby frequently – as soon as he shows hunger signs, ensure a good latch every time, and keep nipples clean and dry between feedings.
 To prevent engorgement, nurse frequently.
 To prevent clogged ducts, vary your positions as you nurse.
 To treat engorgement or clogged ducts, use warm water and massage.
 Click here for more info on breastfeeding challenges.

 You do not have to have a perfect diet to make perfect milk for your baby.
-Learn more about nutrition for breastfeeding mamas.
+Learn more about nutrition for lactating parents.

 Pumping, storing, and feeding expressed milk.
 If you need to be away from your baby, you can express milk by hand, with a manual pump, or with an electric pump.
 It can be stored for 8 days in the refrigerator.
 You can feed milk to the baby with a bottle, or with a spoon, syringe, tube or other options.
 Learn more about pumping, storing, and feeding.